yatowoo/EPD/draft.md

 Last, several characteristic signals of SiPM was measured.
 The shape of waveforms should be normal, and pedestal should be changed when adjusting DAC.
-In addition, we need check spectrum of signal charge integral in order to judge the quality of single photon signal’s resolution.
+In addition, we need check spectrum of signal charge integral in order to judge the quality of single photon signal's resolution.
 We first set bias voltage below breakdown voltage (46.5V) to obtain pedestal.
 And then, set bias voltage at operating voltage (60V) for integral signal spectrum, meanwhile, illuminate SiPMs with light from a LED, which is driven by a waveform generator.
 Output all signal into oscilloscope/digitizer, which is triggered in the same frequency as LED.